TheWookHub/enterovirus-antigens-kids-w-IA/04_test_peak_significance.md

     ## 6 age_sample_collection_month   1.00    0.842   0.958       1.05  FALSE
     ## 7 maternal_T1D1                 0.604   0.464   0.157       2.32  FALSE

-3D doesn’t seem to be a good predictor for IA.
+3D does not appear to be a good predictor for IA.
 However, there is enrichment of 3D in cases

 This enrichment appears in a statistical test too: